JasonKessler/scattertext/README.md

 of Emoji.
 Let's look at a new corpus, a set of tweets.
 We'll build a visualization showing how men and women use emoji differently.

+Note: the following example is implemented in `demo_emoji.py`.

 First, we'll load the dataset and parse it using NLTK's tweet tokenizer.
 Note, install NLTK before running this example.
 It will take some time for the dataset to download.
 ```python